Gent Belgium is Gorgeous

 We meet some fun party-goers.
-There is a big Expo on tonight and all of town will be dress in crazy and 1980’s fashion we are told.
+There is a big Expo on tonight and everyone in town will be dressed in crazy and 1980s fashion as we are told.

 Architecture the changes to a sudden modern canopy so we sad there for a look.
 It doesn’t fit the scene.